 The Bible is the only book that clearly explains man’s greatest dilemma, which is sin.
 Sin is described primarily as alienation from God, it began in the Garden where Adam and Eve our first parents made fig leaves and hid from Him.
-Sin became so great on earth during the first Millennium and a half that God brought total destruction through a worldwide flood.
-(Genesis 6-9)
+Sin became so

 Every generation repeats the process of evil on earth, which is why man cannot learn from history – he must learn from God through the Gospel.
 Soon after the catastrophe that destroyed all but 8 souls, man in his arrogance and pride began to build a tower to heaven to overthrow God’s rule.
 God in loving justice divided man by nation and language, which became further consequences and evidence of sin on earth.